mmuggli/valouev_optmap_alignment/README.md

 ======================
 This git repo is for simple maintance/usability changes relative to Valuev et al.'s original software (the root commit in the DAG).

 Their paper describes a number of alignment scoring parameters.
-These appear to match to the follow constructor parameters of a scoring_params object as follows:
+These appear to match to the  constructor parameters of a scoring_params object as follows:

     scoring_params(double _mu,            //for old scoring
                    double _lambda,        //penalty for the missing restriction site